Legion-Team/legion-protocol-contracts/README.md

 2. **Prefund Allocation Period**: Projects decide allocations for the investors who participated in the prefund, based on their reputation or other factors.
 This process is facilitated by Legion's backend and, depending on the outcome, the prefund can be fully subscribed.
 3. **Active Sale Period**: The actual sale stage where investors pledge capital.
 4. **Refund Period**: This stage is required by the MiCA regulation, where users can receive a refund if they decide.
 After the refund period is over, Legion publishes the results from the sale.
 Projects provide the allocated tokens and withdraw the raised capital from the sale.
-5. **Lockup Period**: This stage complies with Regulation S. The lockup period starts immediately after a sale ends.
-Once it is over, investors are allowed to withdraw their allocations into a vesting schedule contract.
+5. **Claim Period**: The claim period starts after the refund period ends and tokens are supplied to the contract.
+I dnvestors are allowed to withdraw their allocations into a vesting schedule contract.

 #### Key Functions: